 The Walters were justifiably proud of Cedar Rock.
 Very little has been altered on the estate since its construction and the structure and furnishings are in good condition.
 The Walters wished to assure preservation of the residence.
 They established a private trust fund that has several charitable obligations ahead of, but including Cedar Rock.
 This year adults are asked to donate $5 to help it in its efforts to assist with operational funding.
 Your support is not only crucial; it is appreciated by all who enjoy this Wright designed jewel.

-To find Cedar Rock (the Frank Lloyd Wright house) from Cedar Rapids:
+To find Cedar Rock (the Frank Lloyd Wright house) from I-380 or Cedar Rapids:

 Interstate 380 North from Cedar Rapids.